S-S-JHOTHEESHWAR/VSD-RISC-V-SoC-Tapeout-Program/week5/readme.md

 # Week 5 – OpenROAD Flow: Floorplan & Placement
 ## 🎯 Objective

-The goal of Week 5 is to install and run the OpenROAD flow to generate a floorplan and placement for the `gcd` design.
+The goal of Week 5 is to install and run the OpenROAD flow to generate a floorplan and placement.
 This includes:
 - Setting up the OpenROAD environment
 - Running the flow scripts
 - Visualizing the layout in the GUI